Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Determining Centrality Classes

-To determine the centrality classes, the charged particle multiplicity distribution was obtained for Pb$-$Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV using HIJING event generator\cite{twocompTheory1}.
+To determine the centrality classes, the charged-particle multiplicity distribution was obtained for Pb-Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV, using HIJING event generator \cite{twocompTheory1}.
 The same was simulated using the Weibull-Glauber model.
-Figure \ref{midrapHijing} shows the comparison of the multiplicity distribution obtained using HIJING to the one simulated using Weibull-Glauber approach.
-This creates a relationship between an experimental observable and the phenomenological model of particle multiplicity in nucleus-nucleus collisions using Weibull-Glauber approach.A given centrality class, defined by sharp cuts in the geometrical properties (like $N_{part}$, $N_{coll}$, impact parameter($b$), etc.) in the HIJING multiplicity distribution corresponds to the same centrality class obtained using Weibull-Glauber model.
-Now one can estimate the mean number of participants, $\langle N_{part} \rangle$ and the mean number of binary collisions, $\langle N_{coll} \rangle$, for a given centrality class by applying sharp cuts in impact parameter in the generated multiplicity distribution by Weibull-Glauber approach.
-The values of $\langle N_{part} \rangle$ and $\langle N_{coll} \rangle$ obtained from the model is compared with the previously retained values from HIJING.This is shown in Table \ref{NpartTable}.One can observe that the values obtained from the model and the HIJING are in close agreement with each other.
-Figure \ref{centHijing} shows the good agreement between the multiplicity distribution obtained using HIJING to the one simulated using Weibull-Glauber approach for two different centrality classes.Hence, one can use this method to determine the approximate value of $\langle N_{part} \rangle$ and $\langle N_{coll} \rangle$ for a given centrality class, for a given collision system and energy.
+Figure \ref{midrapHijing} shows the comparison of the multiplicity distribution obtained from HIJING with the one simulated with the Weibull-Glauber approach.
+This creates a relationship between an experimental observable and the phenomenological model of particle multiplicity in nucleus-nucleus collisions using the Weibull-Glauber approach.
+Thus, a given centrality class, defined by sharp cuts in the geometrical properties [like $N_{part}$, $N_{coll}$, impact parameter($b$), etc.] in the HIJING multiplicity distribution corresponds to the same centrality class obtained using the Weibull-Glauber model.
+The HIJING distribution was divided into well-defined centrality intervals, as per the ratio of the area under the curve in the selected interval to the total area under the curve.
+The lower and higher limits of the multiplicity in a particular centrality class are mapped to obtain the corresponding values of impact parameter of the collision in the HIJING distribution.
+Using the obtained impact parameter values from the HIJING model, the multiplicity distribution is generated by the Weibull-Glauber approach in that range of impact parameter.
+The values of $\langle N_{part} \rangle$ and $\langle N_{coll} \rangle$ obtained from the model are then compared with the previously retained values from HIJING.
+This is shown in Table \ref{NpartTable}.
+One can observe that the values obtained from the model and HIJING are in close agreement with each other.
+Figure \ref{centHijing} shows the good agreement between the multiplicity distribution obtained from HIJING and the one simulated with the Weibull-Glauber approach for two different centrality classes.
+Hence, this method serves as an alternative way to determine the approximate value of $\langle N_{part} \rangle$ and $\langle N_{coll} \rangle$ for a given centrality class, for a given collision system and energy.